Storing food safely

 Keeping food in the freezer

 You can keep food safely in the freezer for years as long as it stays frozen the whole time.
 But the taste and texture of food changes if it’s frozen for too long, so you might well find that it’s not very nice to eat.

 You can check any instructions on food labels or in your freezer’s handbook (if you don’t have this anymore, you might be able to find it online) to see how long food should be frozen.

 It's safe to freeze most raw or cooked foods providing you:

 - freeze it before the 'use by' date

 - follow any freezing or thawing instructions on the label

-- thaw it in the fridge so that it doesn't get too warm.
-Or, if you intend to cook it as soon as it's defrosted, you could defrost it in a microwave
+- thaw it in the fridge so that it doesn't get too warm, or, if you plan on cooking it as soon as it's defrosted, you could defrost it in a microwave

 - try to use it within one to two days after it’s been defrosted – it will go off in the same way as if it were fresh